 - and what are her flaws

 If the line is good I will do linebreeding.
-I did it with my last breeding because I like the lines which the two dogs came from.
+I did it with my last breeding because I like the lines from which the two dogs came from.

 Bully circles are manly; how do you deal with that?

-It definitely is a men’s world, but I am getting so much compliments for being a girl who breeds a strong breed like the American Bully.
+It definitely is a men’s world, but I am getting so many compliments for being a girl who breeds a strong breed like the American Bully.
 I never heard anyone being disrespectful to me, just for being a woman.

-Also, I think I do have a little advantage as a woman because of social medias.
+Also, I think I do have a little advantage as a woman because of social media.
 I am doing a lot with social media, and I am noticing that if I am posting a picture of me with one of the dogs it will attract new followers, so I can use my feminism to sell my puppies, ha!

 What exercise and diet do you provide your bullies with?